Kitware/kwcoco/README.rst

 |GitlabCIPipeline| |GitlabCICoverage| |Appveyor| |Pypi| |Downloads| |ReadTheDocs|

+The Kitware COCO module defines a variant of the Microsoft COCO format, originally developed for the "collected images in context" object detection challenge.
+We are backwards compatible with the original module, but we also have improved implementations in seval places, including segmentations and keypoints.

-Contains a ``kwcoco.coco_dataset.CocoDataset`` class capable of dynamic addition and removal of categories, images, and annotations.
-Has better support for keypoints and segmentation formats.
+The ``kwcoco.coco_dataset.CocoDataset`` class is capable of dynamic addition and removal of categories, images, and annotations.
+Has better support for keypoints and segmentation formats than the original COCO format.
 Despite being written in Python, this data structure is reasonably efficient.

-Also contains the ``kwcoco`` command line tool using a ``scriptconfig`` / ``argparse`` CLI interface.
+After installing kwcoco, you will also have the ``kwcoco`` command line tool.
+This uses a ``scriptconfig`` / ``argparse`` CLI interface.
 Running ``kwcoco --help`` should provide a good starting point.

 .. code::